Multi-Tenant SaaS

 }

-In addition to associating users with tenants, we need to add logic that lets us add users to groups within their tenants.
-For example, we might want to add a user to an 'admin' group in order to grant elevated access.
-Assuming we have logic in our app to manage group membership, we also need to add the following code:
+In addition to associating users with tenants, we need to add logic that lets us add users to roles within their tenants.
+For example, we might want to add a user to the 'admin' role in order to grant elevated access.
+Assuming we have logic in our app to manage role membership, we also need to add the following code:

 - cURL